Narven/shownotes/tasks.md

 ## what application should do?
 [x] users log int and create accounts
-[ ] users can type up notes and save them
+[x] users can type up notes and save them
+  [x] created models and migrations
+  [x] get started on views
 [ ] notes will be sent publicky via email to view
 [ ] the receiver can "heart" a note that's sent